Kfollen93/Mini-Reference-Guide/README.md

  </details>
    <details>
     <summary><b>Open-closed Principle</b></summary>
-  Software entities should be open for extension, but closed for modification.
+“A module should be open for extension but closed for modification.”
  </details>
     <details>
     <summary><b>Liskov substitution Principle</b></summary>
+  “Subclasses should be substitutable for their base classes.”
 A program using a base class should be able to use any of its derived classes without knowing it, and without the program's correctness being affected.
    </details>
        <details>
     <summary><b>Interface Segregation Principle</b></summary>
-  “Clients should not be forced to depend upon interfaces that they do not use.”
+“Many client-specific interfaces are better than one general-purpose interface.”
    </details>
           <details>
     <summary><b>Dependency Inversion Principle</b></summary>
-  Temp
+  “Depend upon Abstractions.
+Do not depend upon concretions.”
    </details>
  </details>